 The name of the codex goes back to its former owner, Constantijn Huygens (1628–1697), secretary to King William III of England.
 Huygens acquired the manuscript in 1690, firmly believing it to be an autograph work by Leonardo.

-This online exhibition was created in conjunction with the exhibition Leonardo da Vinci: Treasures from the Biblioteca Reale, Turin, on view October 25, 2013, through February 2, 2014, organized by Per Rumberg, Associate Curator of Drawings and Prints.
+This digital facsimile was created in conjunction with the exhibition Leonardo da Vinci: Treasures from the Biblioteca Reale, Turin, on view October 25, 2013, through February 2, 2014, organized by Per Rumberg, Associate Curator of Drawings and Prints.